-He owned a volume of 'Rimas', Lope de Vega's poetry and compares it unfavourably to Shakespeare's sonnets.
-His note on the flyleaf of his copy, now at the Bodleian Library, Oxford, claims that Shakespeare's sonnets are the finest of their kind.
+His friend James Mabbe owned a volume of 'Rimas', Lope de Vega's poetry, which Digges compares unfavourably to Shakespeare's sonnets.
+His note on the flyleaf of Mabbe's copy, now at the Balliol College, Oxford, claims that Shakespeare's sonnets are the finest of their kind.
 When in London, young Digges lived with his mother and his less famous male parent, stepfather Thomas Russell, a neighbour of Shakespeare who is remembered with a legacy in Shakespeare's will and is one of the Overseers.

 So without photographs of them together, we can at least deduce a close family acquaintance with the playwright, hopefully with small fear of contradiction.
 You don't leave money and the task of executing your will to a stranger.

 Leonard’s first eulogy was published as a Preface to the First Folio edition of Shakespeare’s plays in 1623.
 It unequivocally links the man from Stratford, recently honoured with a monument there, with the man who wrote the plays.

 Digges' less famous, second eulogy is ignored by Oxfordians.
 Published in the Second Folio, the whole is reproduced here as it is rather difficult to find online.
 After reading it in conjunction with his first eulogy, it is impossible to dismiss its testimony as identifying anyone other than William Shakespeare of Stratford as the author of the plays it specifically mentions.